Cannabis Delivery Service Compliance Concerns

 - Louisiana: Recreational cannabis is not legal and medical cannot be delivered.

-- Michigan: Both medical and recreational marijuana may be delivered in Michigan.
+- Michigan: Both medical and recreational marijuana may be delivered in Michigan by marijuana sales locations to customers’ physical residence or an adult-use designated consumption establishment.

 - Minnesota: Dispensaries may not deliver directly to medical marijuana patients, but registered caregivers can purchase and deliver the products.

-- Missouri: Medical marijuana dispensaries are open, but the COVID19 pandemic has delayed delivery implementation.
+- Missouri: Medical marijuana dispensaries are open, but the COVID19 pandemic has delayed delivery implementation for many operators.

 - Nebraska: Possession and sale of marijuana is illegal in Nebraska.